chetan-code/ToDoApp/README.md

-<B>A Kotlin based todo app - which uses Android Room Library to create sqlite database.</B>
+#A Kotlin based todo app - which uses Android Room Library to create sqlite database.